jackgo73/psqlplus/README.md

 `PsqlPlus` provides common operation and maintenance sql for the postgresql and supports user-defined options.
 PsqlPlus does **not** change any server files, is implemented as an extension of the psql.
 It's easy to install and use.

-SQL is collected at internet, most from [digoal's blog](https://github.com/digoal/blog).The first line of each src/*.sql indicates its source.
+SQL is collected from internet, most from [digoal's blog](https://github.com/digoal/blog).The first line of each src/*.sql indicates its source.

 ![](snapshot/snapshot.png)